epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-01-herbstlustwm-modularized-overview.markdown

 *	**helper**: It contain action procedure.
 All the code horse work.

-*	**startup**: Everyone has their own startup application, So yeah, separate it, so anyone can freely modifytheir startup.
+*	**startup**: Everyone has their own startup application, So yeah, separate it, so anyone can freely modify their startup.

 *	**gmc**: Google Material Color.
 Just a long Color Schemes.
 	Separate it, so it won't ruin Main script.